Supporting Lesbian, Gay and Bisexual Staff

 There are some practical things you can do yourself as a Manager to create an inclusive culture within your service and team, and to support LGB individuals in the workplace and those who want to come out at work.

-- Make sure you and your team are up to date with equality training.
+- Make sure you and your team are up to date with equality and diversity training and development.

 - Encourage staff to complete equality monitoring exercises and take part in staff surveys.

-- Use inclusive language in any communications to your services and teams.
+- Use inclusive language in any communications to your services and teams e.g. partner rather than boyfriend/girlfriend and do not make assumptions about people’s sexual orientation based on their current partner.

-- Show your support at any lesbian and gay community groups or events that may be happening in the local area e.g. Pride events.
+- Show your support at LGB community groups or events that may be happening in the local area e.g. Pride events.

 Specifically Supporting an Individual…